BINGO PINBALLS

 Hi-Fi

 Never let it be said Bally didn't try new things.
-Hi-Fi introduced and was the last machine to have the bump feature.
+Hi-Fi introduced the bump feature, and it was so popular it was used on zero machines afterwards.

-The bump feature was just a big solenoid that tugged the playfield when you pushed a button.
-I guess it was a way to give the ball a good nudge off a post without tilting the game, but since the only control you really have over a bingo besides shooting the ball into the playfield is shaking the machine, the bump feature takes away half the entertainment (ok, you can share the machine anyway, but I'd rather not have to pay for the priviledge).
+The bump feature was just a couple big solenoids that tugged the playfield when you pushed a button.
+I guess it was a way to give the ball a good nudge off a post without tilting the game, but since the only control you really have over a bingo besides shooting the ball into the playfield is shaking the machine, the bump feature takes away half the entertainment.

 one-card games